 Whatever virtues were present in Harvey Dent no longer exist because now Two-Face is the embodiment of every human’s eternal struggle: Two sides of the same coin, each fighting for the upper hand.
 Anyone who has experienced trauma in their life knows that it breaks you — there will always be a before and an after version of you.
 And in that duality, there is deep despair.

 Scarecrow is the antithesis of Batman’s fear-conquering persona.
 While Batman uses his fear as an inspiration to save himself and others, Dr. Jonathan Crane does the opposite.
-He employs fear as a weapon, manipulating the most secret nightmares of anyone he crosses to bring them to their knees in crippling paranoia.
+Crane employs fear as a weapon.
+He manipulates the most secret nightmares of anyone he crosses to bring them to their knees in crippling paranoia.
 Scarecrow has always been a quiet staple of Batman lore because his very essence is so closely tied to Batman.

 Throughout many of the most iconic Batman storylines, Scarecrow has been working behind the scenes, providing other villains (and sometimes heroes) with vital insight into the minds of criminals.
 He heightens the danger of any plot he’s brought into, and his unsettling intuition is surpassed only by the potency of his fear toxin.
 Scarecrow represents the depravity of giving in to fear.
 He is the result of fear granted free rein.